poornimasewak/Burpp-Project/README.md

 Built With:
+HTML, CSS, Javascript (JQuery)
 Sublime Text
-Bootstrap - Bootstrap is responsible for the theme that we designed our app on.
+Bootstrap - Bootstrapmade is responsible for the theme that we designed our app on.
 Firebase

 Interesting Conflicts Along the Way: